 $ mkdir $HOME/.crc

-Then unzip the CRC archive in that location and rename it for your convenience:
+Then unzip the CRC archive in that location:

 Next, add it to your system PATH: